programmfabrik/easydb-documentation/content/sysadmin/eas/faq/_index.en.md

 EnableMMap off
 ```

-Beware: Making changes inside of the container will be overwritten by updates and other cotnainer recreations.
+Beware: Making changes inside of the container will be overwritten by updates and other container recreations.

 We advise to use the following method instead: